maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 * Kotlin Coroutines 1.7
 * Kotlin Serialization 1.5

+### Removed APIs

+Several deprecated classes, constructors, and methods have been removed across the code base.
+See [29449](https://github.com/spring-projects/spring-framework/issues/29449) and [30604](https://github.com/spring-projects/spring-framework/issues/30604).

 ### Core Container

 Aligned with the deprecation of `java.net.URL` constructors in JDK 20, `URL` resolution is now consistently performed via `URI`, including handling of relative paths.
 This includes behavioral changes for uncommon cases such as when specifying a full URL as a relative path.